Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Conclusion

 The key ingredient in this approach is the formula for the subdifferential of pointwise supremum functions.
-Extensions of this formula to weaker hypothesis may lead to extensions of the equioscillation theorem in several directions: \begin{itemize} \item The Formula for functions $m:\R^n\rightarrow\R\cup\{+\infty\}$ can handle constraint and can lead to optimality conditions for Chebyshev approximation problems with convex constraints on the coefficients.
+Extensions of this formula may lead to extensions of the optimality conditions in several directions: \begin{itemize} \item The Formula for functions $m:\R^n\rightarrow\R\cup\{+\infty\}$ can handle constraint and can lead to optimality conditions for Chebyshev approximation problems with convex constraints on the coefficients.
 For example, finding the best uniform polynomial approximation with the constraint that the quadratic part of the polynomial is definite positive seems a challenge today. \item Modern formulas for subdifferential of pointwise supremum fonctions~\cite{Correa2023}, which don't require continuity nor compactness, can lead to extensions of approximation.
 For example, they may also help generalizing optimality conditions of relative Chebyshev centers to cases sets of function that are not totally complete. \item Clark generalized gradient applies to non-convex problem and enjoys a similar formula for pointwise supremum functions~\cite[Theorem 2.1 page 251]{Clarke1975}.
-This may lead to optimality conditions for nonlinear uniform approximation problems, e.g., low rank approximation approximations of multivariate functions~\cite{ Zamarashkin2022}, multivariate generalized rational approximations~\cite{Millan2022}, which are quasiconvex, or other classes of nonlinear approximation~\cite{Malachivskyy2019}. \end{itemize}
+This may lead to optimality conditions for nonlinear uniform approximation problems, e.g., low rank approximation approximations of multivariate functions~\cite{ Zamarashkin2022}, multivariate generalized rational approximations~\cite{Millan2022}, which are quasiconvex, or other classes of nonlinear approximation~\cite{Malachivskyy2019}. \item As pointed out in Remark~\ref{rem:Kolmogorov}, using the pointwise supremum function $\tfrac{1}{2}\,\max_{x\in X}(\bp(x)-f(x))^2$ may allow applying optimality conditions for convex optimization to the uniform approximation of functions in the field of complex numbers. \end{itemize}